 Manhunt for Robert Charles

 The date is now July 24, 1900, and a city-wide manhunt is in place for Robert Charles with racial hostility at an all time high.
-When I say city-wide manhunt, I mean that several white New Orleanians came out in the masses to not only aid the police in searching for Charles, but also to terrorize every Black person in sight just off the strength.
+White New Orleanians came out in the masses to not only aid the police in searching for Charles, but to also terrorize every Black person in sight just off the strength.
 The New Orleans Race Riot of 1900 had begun.

-As we know, Lee’s Circle at St. Charles Avenue was the famed monument of racist and slave owner Robert E. Lee, who actually once stated, “The painful discipline they [Black people] are undergoing is necessary for their instruction as a race.”
-Lee’s Circle was ironically the meeting site of the armed, white mobs during the riots.
-They decided that they must avenge the deaths of the police officers and that all of Black New Orleans was hiding Robert Charles (like what?).
+Lee’s Circle at St. Charles Avenue was the famed monument of racist and slave owner Robert E. Lee, who actually once stated, “The painful discipline they [Black people] are undergoing is necessary for their instruction as a race.”
+This was ironically the meeting site of the armed, white mobs during the riots.
+They decided that they must avenge the deaths of the police officers and that all of Black New Orleans was hiding Robert Charles.
 For that, they wanted to remove Lenard Pierce from the Orleans Parish Jail and lynch him after assaulting Black people along their path.
 Unfortunately for them, they couldn’t access Pierce so they paraded by the thousands instead.
 Within days, the mob shot and beat Black streetcar passengers, targeted Black saloons in Storyville, and killed an elderly Black man that was on his way to work at the French Market.

 A Public Lynching

-By July 27, 1900, police received word that Robert Charles was hiding in the home of a Black family at 1208 South Saratoga Street (now the back of the restaurant Crescent City BBQ).
+By July 27, 1900, police received word that Robert Charles was hiding in the home of a Black family at 1208 South Saratoga Street.
 The police and the mobs surrounded the home and Charles returned gunfire with the group for hours.
 Eventually, a fire was set to the building to get Charles to escape and when he tried to make an exit, he was shot by a member of the special police force.
 Robert Charles was killed while clutching for his rifle.
 In the week's total, Charles had wounded or killed 27 white people.

 The officers dragged his body outside.
 The crowd was allowed to fire hundreds of additional bullets into the body and stomp it as many times as they pleased.
 At this point, the body of Robert Charles was completely mutilated, nearly decapitated, and brought to the city morgue where the mob broke the glass STILL tweaking for further vengeance.
 Hundreds of white locals visited the morgue to view Charles’ body, which had over thirty bullets in his torso alone.